Zionist as a pejorative

-There have been characterizations of the word Zionist, as well as of various derivations of the word including the abbreviation Zio or compounded terms such as Zionist pig or Zionazi, as pejorative terms used to disparage various groups of people, including Jews, Israelis, or supporters of Israel.
+The word Zionist, as well as of various derivations of the word, including the abbreviation Zio or compounded terms such as Zionist pig or Zionazi, are sometimes used as pejorative terms.
+They are used to disparage various groups of people, encompassing Jews, Israelis, and supporters of Israel.
 This is in contrast to the primary definitions of the word Zionist, according to the Oxford English Dictionary, as originally "an advocate or supporter of a movement among Jewish people for the re-establishment of a Jewish nation in Palestine" and later "an advocate or supporter of the development and protection of the state of Israel" after the establishment of the State of Israel in 1948.

-Some have described how the term Zionist has been used in a pejorative and antisemitic way, representing hostility, prejudice, or discrimination against Jews.
-This view is notably supported by the Anti-Defamation League, a pro-Israel American organization criticized for its conflation of anti-Zionism with antisemitism.
-Critics of these characterizations regard them as exploiting the accusation of antisemitism to delegitimize valid criticism of Israel.

 History

+Sociologist Robert Brym writes that the word Zionism may have reached a climax in terms of positive connotation in North America between the 1958 publication of the novel Exodus by Leon Uris and the 1967 Arab–Israeli War.
+Brym writes that, in North America, the word underwent a process of pejoration, or acquiring a more negative connotation, which intensified with the persistence of Israel's occupation of formerly Arab-controlled territories following the 1967 war—the West Bank, the Golan Heights, and the Gaza Strip—writing that the phrase "Zionism is racism" began to increase in appearance across printed books starting in 1968.
+By 2022, the phrase "Zionism is racism" appeared 129 times more frequently in printed books than it had in 1968.
+Brym writes that this pejoration of the word may partly explain the fact that 49% of Canadian Jews describe themselves as Zionists, even as 94% say they support the existence of a Jewish state in Israel.

-In 2010, the Israeli newspaper The Jerusalem Post published that the British charity Community Security Trust found that "Zionist" was increasingly used as an antisemitic pejorative term in mainstream British discourse.
-It noted that the conflation of "Zionist" with "Jew" was becoming more common and could obscure antisemitic intent.
+In 2010, the British charity Community Security Trust (CST) said that "Zionist" was increasingly used as an antisemitic pejorative term in mainstream British discourse.
+The CST also alleged that the conflation of "Zionist" with "Jew" was becoming more common, and could obscure antisemitic intent.

-In 2016, the British Labour Party released an inquiry into antisemitism stating that "Epithets such as [...]
+In 2016, the British Labour Party released the results of an inquiry into antisemitism in the party, which stated that "Epithets such as [...]
 'Zio' and others should have no place in Labour party discourse going forward."
 Speaking at the inquiry's launch, party leader Jeremy Corbyn stated that Zio' is a vile epithet that follows in a long line of earlier such terms that have no place whatsoever in our party."